 Aside from price, the most important thing to remember when choosing a plan is how many people will use it.

-For anyone with large families and lots of devices, for example, a plan that doesn’t offer high speeds may experience a bit of a slowdown when everyone hops on their phones at the end of the night.
+For anyone with large families and lots of devices, for example, a plan that doesn’t offer high speeds may experience a bit of a slowdown when everyone hops on their phones at the end of the day.

 1. Spectrum Internet Assist